hadirkhan10/caravel_ibtida_soc/chisel/TileLink/docs/index.md

 | 2 | Host intends to write (2^2 = 4 bytes) of data on the data bus

 ### d_size functionality
-For all the Device (Slave) messages listed below (AccessAck, AccessAckData) the `d_size` in terms of log2(bytes) cannot be greater than the physical data bus width in TL-UL and must always be in correspondence with `a_size`.
+For all the Device messages listed below (AccessAck, AccessAckData) the `d_size` in terms of log2(bytes) cannot be greater than the physical data bus width in TL-UL and must always be in correspondence with `a_size`.

 #### AccessAck
-`d_size` indicates the size of the data written by the slave device.
+`d_size` indicates the size of the data written by the device.
 This should always correspond to the `a_size` that was received when the Host initiated the request.

 #### Possbilities of d_size in AccessAck